aihci/doc/ReadMe for AI HCI.md

 - Actually, we could just say HCI, however, we do want to emphasize the high-tech feel that AI brings with -- AI further defines the "C" and "I" in HCI.

+- The "I" part can cover literature, history, and philosophy, so, the whole area can be generalized as digital (cognitive) humanites.